apache/druid/docs/querying/query-context-reference.md

 - **Parameters by query type**: Applies to a specific type of query, such as TopN.
 - **Vectorization parameters**: Controls vectorized query execution for supported queries.

-To learn how to set query context, see [Set query context](./set-query-context.md).
+To learn how to set the query context, see [Set query context](./query-context.md).

 For reference on query context parameters specific to Druid SQL, visit [SQL query context](sql-query-context.md).
 For context parameters related to SQL-based ingestion, see the [SQL-based ingestion reference](../multi-stage-query/reference/#context-parameters).